anezkamll/anezkamll.github.io/content/my_work.md

 ## Projects

-### Učíme online
+### We Teach Online
-The [Učíme online](https://www.ucimeonline.cz/o-nas/) project was created in the spring of 2020 as a community activity of the non-profit organization Česko.Digital in cooperation with the GUG.cz community, GEG ČR, Microsoft Student Training Center, Microsoft Innovative Educator Experts, Google ČR, Microsoft ČR and American Academy. \
+The We Teach Online ([Učíme online](https://www.ucimeonline.cz/o-nas/)) project was created in the spring of 2020 as a community activity of the non-profit organization Česko.Digital in cooperation with the GUG.cz community, GEG ČR, Microsoft Student Training Center, Microsoft Innovative Educator Experts, Google ČR, Microsoft ČR and American Academy. \
 I sterted in January 2021 as a Project Manager and after several months moved to the coordinating and supportig role for a volunteer team who took over the main operation of the project.
 In 2022, we handed over the project partly to People in Need and partly to the National Pedagogical Institute of the Czech Republic.